 1. I know tissue expanders suck.
 They are severely uncomfortable and you feel like a weight is on your chest constantly.
 Sleeping on your side is uncomfortable and sleeping on your stomach is impossible.

-2. I had my expanders in for about 8 months as I… read more
+2. I had my expanders in for about 8 months as I had to do chemotherapy right after… read more

 I am among the women who was first diagnosed with breast cancer that was Stage 2 with nothing in the sentinel nodes and then 2 1/2 years later found out the breast cancer had spread to bones, liver, lung (Stage 4).
 The first time I didn't want to know anything about women whose breast cancer had recurred and metastasized.
 It was too scary.
 The reality is that many of us (~30%) will have a recurrence.